NooraJumppanen/highfives-frontend/README.md

 ### 3.2.
 Start the Application

-- 1. Pull or clone the newest code from GitHub.
+- I Pull or clone the newest code from GitHub.
-- 2. npm install
+- II npm install
-- 3. npm start
+- III npm start

 ### 3.3.
 Access the Application